 I offer an initial session for £25.00, for you to have an opportunity to discuss how counselling might help, and also to see whether we can work together.

-My fees for a counselling session of an hour are £30.00, though if you are still in training as a counsellor, I offer a concession rate of £25.00.
+My fees for a counselling session of an hour are £35.00, though if you are training as a counsellor, I offer a concession rate of £25.00 during your training.

 I offer both long and short term therapy, though there is no obligation to commit to a fixed number of sessions.